paupino/rust-decimal/CONTRIBUTING.md

   it, you can @-reply a reviewer asking for a review in the pull request or inside a comment.

 - Add tests relevant to the fixed bug or new feature.
+If your addition is feature gated, please make sure the tests are run by the makefile and if necessary, GitHub actions.

+- If necessary, add documentation for the new feature to the readme and/or to the public functions.

 ## Conduct